oras-project/artifacts-spec/artifact-manifest.md

 - **`artifactType`** *string*

   The REQUIRED `artifactType` is unique value, as registered with iana.org.
   See [registering unique types.][registering-iana].
-The `artifactType` is equivalent to ORAS Artifacts that used the `manifest.config.mediaType` to differentiate the type of artifact.
+  The `artifactType` is equivalent to [OCI Artifacts][oci-artifacts] that used the `manifest.config.mediaType` to differentiate the type of artifact.
   Artifact authors that implement `oras.artifact.manifest` use `artifactType` to differentiate the type of artifact. example:(`application/x.example.sbom.v0` from `application/vnd.cncf.notary.v2`).
+  For details on creating a unique `artifactType`, see [OCI Artifact Authors Guidance][oci-artifact-authors]

 - **`blobs`** *array of objects*